Guilded-NET/Guilded-NET.github.io/references/BaseGuildedClient_HeartbeatTimer.md

 [System.Timers.Timer](https://docs.microsoft.com/en-us/dotnet/api/System.Timers.Timer 'System.Timers.Timer')
 Timer
 ### Remarks
-A timer used for sending WebSocket heartbeats to Guilded.
+A timer that sends a heartbeat through WebSockets to Guilded.

+This ensures that WebSockets are still connected to Guilded.